olooney/oranlooney.com/content/post/genji-ko.md

 Drawing Genji-Mon
 -----------------

-To draw Genji-Mon programmatically, we'll use the standard recursive algorithm to generate all possible partitions for a set of five elements:
+To draw Genji-mon programmatically, we'll use the standard recursive algorithm to generate all possible partitions for a set of five elements: